 If John had posted the $10,000 in cash, he would be entitled to a refund at the conclusion of the case, regardless of the outcome.

 If you would like more information on the Bail Bond process, check out this great post: “Frequently Asked Questions About Bail Bonds”.

-Most surety companies (including us, Surety Solutions) do not write Bail Bonds because of the underwriting problems associated with them.
+Most surety companies (including us, Surety Solutions, A Gallagher Company) do not write Bail Bonds because of the underwriting problems associated with them.
 Bail Bonds are among the most hazardous of bonds to write.